ethan-shmargad/learning-library/security-library/database/secure-legacy-application/load-verify-data/load-verify-data.md

 ## Task 1: Load the EMPLOYEESEARCH_PROD schema objects and data into the ATP instance

+This occurs after you have already copied the Connection String and saved it using ./save_connection_string.sh

+To load the data, run: ./load_app_data.sh

+## Task 2: Configure the HR app to use the ATP connection string

+./update_app_connection_string.sh

-## Task 2: Verify the HR app functions using the Glassfish app public IP
+## Task 3: Verify the HR app functions using the Glassfish app public IP

 You may now **proceed to the next lab.**